lvilluminati/PKSR-Plotter/README.md

 ## Usage:

-There are four versions of these scripts for different methods of usage:
+There are four versions of these scripts for different methods of usage. **Make sure you put your callsign and Maidenhead locator in the pskrfunctions.py file before using these scripts**

 - **pskr-plot-singlerun.py**